alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 <img src="../../../maps/map-sheets-A2B1B2-arid.png" width="100%"/>

-The `desert` style uses the same colors as the arid style, but is drawn as a wilderness with no urban hexes and no rivers.
+The `desert` style uses the same colors as the arid style, but is drawn as a wilderness and with no rivers.

 <img src="../../../maps/map-sheets-A2B1B2-desert.png" width="100%"/>